rbms-bsc/DCRMR/_pages/PPDM/Place-of-manufacture.md

 ## 4.221.97 No place of manufacture
 <a name="4.221.97.1">4.221.97.1</a> If no place of manufacture appears on the manifestation but is known,  supply it in square brackets.
 Use a modern English form of the name, if there is one, and include the name of the larger jurisdiction if considered necessary for identification.
 Use the location associated with the first transcribed manufacturer if one is present.
 Provide a justification for the supplied place in a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) if necessary (see [4.226.4.4](/DCRMR/ppdm/Note-on-manufacture-statement/#4.226.4.4)).

-<a name="4.221.97.2">4.221.97.2</a> If the name of the place of manufacture has changed over time, supply the name appropriate to the date of manufacture if known (e.g., Leningrad, not Saint Petersburg, for manifestations published in that city between 1924 and 1991).
+<a name="4.221.97.2">4.221.97.2</a> If the name of the place of manufacture has changed over time, supply the name appropriate to the [Date of manufacture](/DCRMR/ppdm/Date-of-manufacture/) if known (e.g., Leningrad, not Saint Petersburg, for manifestations published in that city between 1924 and 1991).
 If considered necessary for identification, also supply the modern place name and the name of the larger jurisdiction.

 ## 4.221.98 Place of manufacture supplied based on address or sign

 <a name="4.221.98.1">4.221.98.1</a> Supply in square brackets the name of the place of manufacture using a modern English form of the name, if there is one, when only an address or description of a trade sign appears on the manifestation.
-(Transcribe the address or sign as the name of manufacture element ; see [4.223.5.1](/DCRMR/ppdm/Name-of-manufacture/#4.223.5.1)).
+(Transcribe the address or sign as the [Name of manufacturer](/DCRMR/ppdm/Name-of-manufacturer/) element; see [4.223.5.1](/DCRMR/ppdm/Name-of-manufacturer/#4.223.5.1).)
 When supplying the place, give a justification in a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) if necessary (see [4.226.4.4](/DCRMR/ppdm/Note-on-manufacture-statement/#4.226.4.4)).

 ## 4.221.99 Place of manufacture uncertain or unknown